 Friends of Bobby Jones Golf Club supports the International Sports Promotion Society, to Inspire Through the Power of Sport, in Aid of Blind and Disabled Golf and promoting Blind and Disabled Golf in the Paralympics.
 ISPS's support for golf stems from a firm belief in the "power of sport".
 Sport has a unique ability to create hope, to break down educational and cultural barriers and to inspire people in a way that very little else does.
 Sport brings people together and unites communities around the world.

-Nick Stavros, United States Navy (retired), Founding Trustee of Friends of Bobby Jones Golf Club is Chair of our Veterans Committee.
-Please join!
+Become a Friend of Friends of Bobby Jones Golf Club and join our Veterans Committee.

 Integral to the Strategic Vision and Master Plan for Bobby Jones Golf Club is the promise that enterprise-wide sustainability and environmental responsibility go hand-in-hand with the long-term economic and social success of both the Club and the City.

 Friends of Bobby Jones Golf Club promotes and supports integrated planning for sustainability throughout each step of the process, including developing, documenting and demonstrating the highest standards for achievement in sustainability.

 In the areas of site planning; building planning, design, architecture and engineering; golf course planning, design, engineering and construction; we promote high quality, high performance systems and sustainable best practices through collaborative and educational efforts.